mohamedelbaiomy/app-policies.github.io/PRIVACY_POLICY_GDG_Benha.md

 ### 4. Third-Party Services

-Lexifly may integrate with or contain links to third-party services, such as social media platforms or payment providers.
+GDG on Campus Benha app may integrate with or contain links to third-party services, such as social media platforms or payment providers.
 These third-party services have their own privacy policies, and we are not responsible for the privacy practices of these services.

 ### 5. Changes to This Privacy Policy